Yumikat/js-tutorial/README.md

 ## JS Tutorial

-1. Recreate the page below:  You will need an html file, a css file.
+1. Recreate the page below:  You will need an html file, and a css file.
 Make sure they're connected properly.
-Use whatever fonts and colors you want to, but try to make it aesthetically pleasing.
+Use whatever fonts and colors you want to.

 ![starting_page](/images/starting_page.png)

-2. Create an images sub-directory, and put the dice images into it.
+2. Create a sub-directory for your images, and put the dice images into it.
 You can grab them from my images sub-directory.
-Add a die under each Player.
+Add a die image under each Player.

 3. Create a js file and link to it from the index.html file.